blockdiag/blockdiag.com/sources/en/nwdiag/sphinxcontrib.rst

             // some diagrams are here.
          }

-   `packetdiag` directive recgnize options same as `nwdiag` directive.
+   `packetdiag` directive recognize options same as `nwdiag` directive.

 Configuration File Options
 ==========================